2310 Criteria for Immediate or Expedited Responses to Service Requests

 26 Texas Administrative Code Section 271 .151(a)

-During the initial visit with the applicant and, as appropriate, the responsible person (RP), discuss the information contained in Form 2307, Rights and Responsibilities.
-Ensure the applicant understands the significance of his rights and responsibilities.
+During the initial visit with the applicant and their responsible party (RP), if appropriate, discuss the information in Form 2307, Rights and Responsibilities.
+Ensure the applicant understands the significance of their rights and responsibilities.

-If the applicant appears unable to understand this information or the complaint process, it is important to give the RP a copy of Form 2307.
-Sharing the applicant's rights and responsibilities with the RP is particularly important if it appears the applicant may not be able to fully understand his rights and responsibilities.
-An RP may be a guardian, family member or other individual who assists in the development of the care plan and/or who maintains regular communication with the applicant or department regarding the applicant's well-being.
+If the applicant seems unable to understand this information or the complaint process, giving the RP a copy of Form 2307 is essential.
+Sharing the applicant's rights and responsibilities with the RP is important if it appears the applicant cannot fully understand them.
+An RP may be a guardian, family member or other person who helps in the development of the service plan or who maintains regular communication with the applicant or department regarding the applicant's well-being.

 The applicant must:

-• promptly report changes in income, living arrangements, family size, loss of assistance grants or Medicaid benefits, or other changes that affect eligibility.
-If the applicant willfully fails to report changes that affect eligibility and receives services for which he/she is not eligible, the applicant may be prosecuted for fraud.
+• Promptly report changes in income, living arrangements, family size, loss of assistance grants or Medicaid benefits, or other changes that affect eligibility.
+If the applicant willfully fails to report changes that affect eligibility and receives services they are not eligible for, the applicant may be prosecuted for fraud.

 Rights and Responsibilities Documentation Requirements